vipa0z/vipa0z.github.io/source/_posts/attacking python libraries.md

 - python
 - python imports
 - PrivEsc
+metadata: "dog dog dog"
+description: "There are many ways in which we can abuse a Python library to PrivEsc.
+Much depends on the script and its contents itself.
+However, there are three basic vulnerabilities where hijacking can be used to PrivEsc."
+info: "dog"
 ---
 ![alt text](../images/python3122.png)
 # _OVERVIEW
 Python has [the Python standard library](https://docs.python.org/3/library/), with many modules on board from a standard installation of Python.
 These modules provide many solutions that would otherwise have to be laboriously worked out by writing our programs.
+There are many ways in which we can abuse a Python library to PrivEsc.
+Much depends on the script and its contents itself.
+However, there are three basic vulnerabilities where hijacking can be used to PrivEsc.
 <!-- more -->
 #### Importing Modules
 ```python